 For Norwegian corporate shareholders the so-called tax exemption method is applicable for investment in the shares of the Company.
 Corporate shareholders comprise limited liability companies and certain similar entities.
 Norwegian shareholder refers to the tax residency and not the nationality of such shareholder.

-The Company is subject to the takeover regulations of Norway and takeover bid supervision by Oslo Børs.
-Click here for a brief introduction to the Norwegian takeover regulations.
+The Company is subject to the take-over regulations of Norway and take-over bid supervision by Oslo Børs.
+Click here for a brief introduction to the Norwegian take-over rules.